 Country and territory name in the six official languages of the UN

-For the most part, the study group focused upon the broader of issue the representation of country and territory names in multiple languages.
+For the most part, the Study Group focused upon the broader of issue the representation of country and territory names in multiple languages.
 This discussion was guided by the current provisions in the new gTLDs Applicant Guidebook where protections are afforded to names in all languages.
 This provision brings about its own complexities such as what constitutes a “language”, are protections expanded to all minority, spoken, written and historical languages and what authoritative sources can be used upon which to implement this policy position?

 As a preliminary step in establishing the complexities and possible expansiveness of broadly-worded policy protections, the Study Group assessed the permutations that arise if “only” the six official UN languages are considered.